nasa-gibs/worldview/doc/data_download.md

 * `shortName`: Short name used to identify this product.
 If more than one short name is required, for example, `AIRIBRAD` and `AIRIBRAD_NRT`, a list can be provided.
-* `dataCenterId`: Data center that provides this product.
+* `dataCenterId`: Deprecated.
+Data center that provides this product.
 If more than one data center is required, for example, `NSIDC_ECS` and `LANCEMODIS`, a list can be provided.
-This parameter was used to speed up queries but appears to no longer be necessary.
+This parameter was used to speed up queries but now has the opposite effect and can break certain queries.
 * `dayNightFlag`: The value of the day/night flag, usually either `DAY` or `NIGHT`.
 Note that a granule that is both day and night is set to `BOTH` which isn't currently handled.
 Some products may populate this field with